nitheeshkm/nitheeshkm/README.md

 - 🔭 I’m currently working on various FPGA designs at Broadcast Sports International.
 - 🌱 I’m currently learning to create my own RSIC V with deep neural network acceleration and learn custom linux driver drivers.
-- 👯 I’m looking to collaborate on challenging FPGA projects including open source CPUs, accelerate AI DNNs and re-innovate broadcasting.
+- 👯 I’m looking to collaborate on challenging projects including open source CPUs, accelerate AI DNNs and re-innovate broadcasting.
 - 💬 Ask me about Video encoders, decoders, Transport stream, video and audio codecs, DNN accelerators.
 - 💼 I've experince in RTL design, ASIC synthesis and layout design, and taped out an AI accelerator for which I did the RTL and ASIC synthesis.
 - 📫 How to reach me: 🐦: @nitheesh_m
+- I 🐝🍁 in Open Source Hardware and Software,  Decentralized finance (DeFi), Intersteller travel and free energy.
 - ⚡ Fun fact: I was born 13 bya and so were you.
 <!--
 **nitheeshkm/nitheeshkm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.